openSUSE/cheetah/README.md

 Cheetah
 =======

-Cheetah is a simple library for executing external commands safely and conveniently.
+Your swiss army knife for executing external commands in Ruby safely and conveniently.

 Examples